What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 How might chest compression fraction targets vary in different settings, such as in-hospital versus out-of-hospital cardiac arrests?

 In hospital, the focus is on giving immediate and steady chest compressions because medical help is close by.
-Conversely, in out-of-hospital scenarios, other factors matter, like how long it takes to get to the hospital and what bystanders can do at first.
+Conversely, in out-of-hospital scenarios, other factors matter, like how long it takes to get to the hospital and what bystanders are able to do at first.
 It's important to set chest compression goals based on where the emergency is happening.
 This helps adjust how CPR is done to give the best chance of success.

 The differences in goals consider the unique challenges and resources available in each place, showing why it's important to be flexible and aim for a high chest compression fraction no matter where the emergency occurs.